kingsdigitallab/alice-thornton/frontend/posts/news/2023-02-17-project-team-presenting-at-rsa.md

 Project PI Cordelia Beattie, Co-I Suzanne Trill and Postdoctoral Fellow Jo Edge are presenting in a [panel](https://rsa.confex.com/rsa/2023/meetingapp.cgi/Session/6418) titled *Reassessing Alice Thornton's Books and Life*.
 It takes place on Thursday 9 March at 11am, and is sponsored by the Society for the Study of Early Modern Women and Gender.
 Their paper titles are below:

-"Meditations and Transactions of My Life": Meditation and Life Writing in Alice Thornton's Books: Suzanne Trill
+Suzanne Trill - "Meditations and Transactions of My Life": Meditation and Life Writing in Alice Thornton's Books

-"This Grand Concern of My Life": Alice Thornton, Marriage, and Property: Cordelia Beattie
+Cordelia Beattie - "This Grand Concern of My Life": Alice Thornton, Marriage, and Property

-Emotional Trauma and Illness in Alice Thornton's Books "of My Widdowed Condition": Jo Edge
+Jo Edge - Emotional Trauma and Illness in Alice Thornton's Books "of My Widdowed Condition"

-We look forward to seeing those who can make it.
+We look forward to seeing those who can make it!